rigetti/qcs-sdk-rust/README.md

 The best way to go about this is via `makers` or `cargo make` with no task.
 This will default to `dev-test-flow` which formats all code, builds, and tests everything.

+Any tests which cannot be run in CI should be run with `makers manual`.
+These tests require configured QCS credentials with access to internal functions, as well as a connection to the Rigetti VPN.

 ### Linting

 `makers clippy-flow` from the workspace level will lint all crates except generated ones (where `#![allow(clippy::all)]` should be included).